Nstamour-art/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 # Introduction to 2D

-Godot's 2D game development tools include a dedicated 2D rendering engine, physics system, and features tailored specifically for creating 2D experiences.
+Xogot's 2D game development tools include a dedicated 2D rendering engine, physics system, and features tailored specifically for creating 2D experiences.
 You can efficiently design levels with the TileMap system, animate characters with 2D sprite or Cutout animation, and leverage 2D lighting for dynamic scene illumination.
-The built-in 2D particle system allows you to create complex visual effects, and Godot also supports custom shaders to enhance your graphics.
+The built-in 2D particle system allows you to create complex visual effects, and Xogot also supports custom shaders to enhance your graphics.
 These features, combined with Godot's accessibility and flexibility, provide a solid foundation for creating engaging 2D games.